 In mathematics, an operation is a mathematical calculation involving zero or more input values (called operands) that produces an output value.
 Common operations (such as addition) use special symbols (such as +) that denote the operation.
 These symbols are called operators.
 Operators in programming work the same way except the names may not always be a symbol.
 Operators work analogously to functions that take input parameters and return a value, except they are more concise.
 For example, 4 + 2 * 3 is much easier to read than add(4, mult(2, 3))!

 In order to properly evaluate an expression such as

 4 + 2 * 3, we must understand both what the operators do, and the correct order to apply them.
 The order in which operators are evaluated in a compound expression is called operator precedence.
 Using normal mathematical precedence rules (which state that multiplication is resolved before addition), we know that the above expression should evaluate as

 4 + (2 * 3) to produce the value 10.

-In C++, all operators are assigned a level of precedence.
+In C++, when the compiler encounters an expression, it must similarly analyze the expression and determine how it should be evaluated.
+To assist with this, all operators are assigned a level of precedence.
 Those with the highest precedence are evaluated first.
 You can see in the table below that multiplication and division (precedence level 5) have a higher precedence than addition and subtraction (precedence level 6).
 The compiler uses these levels to determine how to evaluate expressions it encounters.